Coder-RD/SQL-Challenge/README.md

 - 🔠 Improving string and text data processing
 - 📏 Working with numerical and mathematical data
 - 🌳 Understanding hierarchical and tree-based data
+- 🏢 Analyzing organizational structures
+- 👥 Working with employee and manager hierarchies
+- 🔢 Handling duplicate records and distinct values

 ---